Top Platforms for Real-Time Audio Streaming and AI Features

 2. Contact Centers

 Enable smart customer interactions using Vonage AI Studio and Voice API.
-Support includes intelligent virtual agents, self-service automation, and seamless handoffs to live agents.
+Support includes intelligent virtual agents, self-service automation, and clean handoffs to live agents.

 3. Interactive Broadcasts & Webinars